 However; zig-zagged because a couple of episodes had used the classic tricks of shooting her at an angle, putting something in front of her, or only having her visible from the chest up in certain shots.
 You can especially see this in the swimming pool episode.

 When JAG actress Catherine Bell became pregnant in season 8, her character Lt.
 Colonel Sarah "Mac" Mackenzie was in-universe temporarily assigned to the Navy-Marine Corps Judiciary, which to allow her to sit behind a big bench.
-(Military judges don't wear robes.)
+(Navy-Marine Corps judges don't wear robes.)

 Kate And Allie put Kate in a hospital bed with a foot injury.
 A later episode was told largely in flashback, during the time when Kate was pregnant with her daughter Emma.